-I ws seventeen when I first started writing Blood of the Fallen.
-Quest Publications have now published it and its sequel, Blood of the Innocent.
+I ws seventeen when I first started writing my first "real" book.
 Since I was typing the first few chapters as a teenager, I have learned a lot about writing, and picked up many skills that, once you know them, seem obvious.

 A lot of potentially good stories are spoiled by the lack of a character's development.
 Having a believable, three-dimensional character is arguably one of the most important aspects of storytelling.
 Whether you're working on flash fiction or a novel, there is always at least one character involved.
 He or she is the heart and soul of your story.
 With someone interesting to share the adventure with, readers are far more likely to turn the page.

 Here are the essential steps you need to make to create a likeable, believable and memorable character.